CircuitData/CircuitData-Language/Products.md

 ]
 ```
 ## Processes
+The "processes" element type is an "array".
 Processes include everything which is done to one or more layers.
 An example of one via (hole) process could be:
 ```
 "processes": [
   {